 Pre-Move Preparation.
 Moving Tips – Parking

 Reserving parking is key as a distant spot means we have to carry items farther than necessary and this can add significant time and expense.
-A lot of clients underestimate this, but most of moving is just hauling possessions to/from the truck!
+A lot of clients underestimate this, but most of moving time is just hauling possessions to/from the truck!
 If the truck is twice as far away, it will therefore, substantially extend your relocation process.

 Pre-Move Preparation.
 Moving Tips – Reserving Elevators and Loading Docks